-Where practice disputes pertaining to the safeguarding concerns arise, the concerned practitioner should raise and attempt to resolve any issues directly with the practitioner (counterpart from the other agency).
-If this is not resolved, the stages below must be followed to activate the escalation process STAGE 1: Attempted initial resolution failed - escalate the issue to Line Manager When concern regarding practice or decision making by a professional / agency arises, initial attempts should be made between all parties to resolve the issues.
+Pre-escalation Resolution Step STAGE 1 TIME SCALE Action to be taken within 1-3 days of the concern arising record outcome or escalation STAGE 2 TIME SCALE To be concluded by day 10.
+Rec- ord agreed outcome or escala- tion STAGE 3 TIME SCALE Where practice disputes pertaining to the safeguarding concerns arise, the concerned practitioner should raise and attempt to resolve any issues directly with the practitioner (counterpart from the other agency).
+If this is not re- solved, the stages below must be followed to activate the escalation process STAGE 1: Attempted initial resolution failed - escalate the issue to Line Manager When concern regarding practice or decision making by a professional / agency arises, initial attempts should be made between all parties to resolve the issues.
 If resolution is achieved, the agreed outcome must be recorded.
-If unresolved escalate to Line Manager Line Manager to Line Manager: discusses concerns or matters unresolved with their counterpart in the other agency (this may require a professionals meeting).
+If unresolved escalate to Line Manager Line Manager to Line Manager : discusses concerns or matters unresolved with their counterpart in the other agency (this may require a professionals meeting).
 Record agreed outcome.
-If unresolved escalate to stage 2 (Record escalation via template) STAGE 2: Escalate to Agency Safeguarding Lead.
-Safeguarding Lead to Safeguarding Lead discuss concerns or matters unresolved with their counterpart in the other agency.
+If unresolved escalate to stage 2 (Record escalate to stage 2 eccalation via template) STAGE 2: Escalate to Agency Safeguarding Lead.
+Safeguarding Lead to Safeguarding Lead discuss concerns or matters unresolved with their counterpart in the other agen- cy.
 If resolution achieved, record agreed outcome.
 Safeguarding Leads are required to collate cases escalated to them for referral to DSPP for monitoring.
-If unresolved escalate to stage 3 (Record escalation via template) STAGE 3: Escalation to DSPP Representative Where this stage is reached, appendix 2 will need to be completed and forwarded to the DSPP Business Unit DSPP Representative to DSPP Representative Following escalation to the Safeguarding representative for your organisation, a meeting between the respective DSPP representatives should be convened to seek a resolution.
-If unresolved escalate to stage 4 (Record escalation via template) STAGE 4: Escalation to DSPP Independent Chair DSPP Independent Chair will seek written evidence of the concerns and steps taken to reach a resolution, this may include a meeting with those involved.
-The Independent Chair will make a recommendation of the most appropriate way to proceed, communicating this within 5 days of receiving the notification
+If unresolved escalate to stage 3 (Record escalation via template) STAGE 3: Escalation to DSPP Representative

+To be concluded by day 20.
+Inform DSPP of resolution.
+DSPP Representative to DSPP Representative Following escalation to the Safeguarding representative for your organisa-If unresolved escalate to stage 4 (Record escalation via template) Where this stage is reached, appendix 2 will need to be completed and forwarded to the DSPP Business Unit tion, a meeting between the respective DSPP representatives should be convened to seek a resolution.

+To be concluded by day 28.
+STAGE 4 TIME SCALE include a meeting with those involved.
+The Independent Chair will make a recommendation of the most appropriate way to proceed, communicating this within 5 days of receiving the notification DSPP Independent Chair will seek written evidence of the concerns and steps taken to reach a resolution, this may STAGE 4: Escalation to DSPP Independent Chair